-1.1 That Members:
+1.1 That the Committee:

-- (a) Note the progress and achievements during the period 1 April to 30 June 2012, in relation to the Council's Corporate Plan 2009/14. - (b) Review where progress has failed to achieve the specified target and consider the adequacy of the remedial action taken.
+- (a) Note the progress and achievements during the period 1st April to 30 September 2012, in relation to the Council's Corporate Plan 2009/14. - (b) Review where progress has failed to achieve the specified target (where applicable) and consider the adequacy of the remedial action taken. - (c) Receive a quarterly overview of the number of accidents as part of the Council's Health & Safety performance management framework.